- Legacy is a free program that prepares African American young women to take the Advanced Placement Computer Science Principles (CSP) course.

 - Students will continue to receive mentoring through the Academic year as they complete the AP CSP course.

-Students who complete all program activities will receive a stipend of $2,000.
+Students who complete all program activities will receive a stipend of up to $2,000.